apic-ai/jetson-tree/README.md

 * Wooden Christmas tree, ours measures 1 meter
 * Other small items of equipment (screws, terminal blocks, ...)

-You placed a more [detailed BOM](resources/hardware/BOM.md) into the resources of this repository.
+We placed a more [detailed BOM](resources/hardware/BOM.md) into the resources of this repository.

 #### Building the Jetson Tree